Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 6. **Upload** your new sketch normally.

+7. **Reboot** into new firmware!<br>
+After flashing, the dongle stays in bootloader mode → the display remains blank!<br>
-7. When finished, the dongle will reboot into your new firmware.
+**Unplug and reconnect to start the new firmware**.
+When (re)connected, the dongle will always reboot into your new firmware.

 >💡 **Note:** Even if your code disables USB CDC during runtime,
 >the **ROM bootloader** always takes control first during upload —